tassoneroberto/harris-corner-detection/README.md

 # harris-corner-detection

 ## Introduction
-Harris Corner Detection and Spatial Filtering algorithm in C language using optimization techniques based on hardware organization.
+Harris Corner Detection and Spatial Filtering algorithm in C and NASM languages using optimization techniques based on hardware organization.

 ## Installation
 Clone